moogacs/docs.buf.build/docs/configuration/overview.md

 The `buf.work.yaml` file is used to define a [workspace](../reference/workspaces.md), which is an advanced local development feature.
 In short, the `buf.work.yaml` file makes it possible to consolidate one or more modules into a single buildable unit.
-Workspaces also allow users to run `buf` operations across multiple modules with a single execution (e.g. `buf lint`).
+Workspaces also allow users to run `buf` operations across multiple modules with a single execution (such as `buf lint`).

 For more on the `buf.work.yaml` file, refer to the [`buf.work.yaml`](v1/buf-work-yaml.md) page!

 ## Default configuration

-The default configuration location is dependent on the [input](../reference/inputs.md).
-If `buf` is executed with an input that contains `buf.{mod,lock,work}` files, those files will be used for the given operation (i.e. `buf lint` will use the `lint` configuration found in the input's `buf.yaml`, if it exists).
+The default configuration location depends on the [input](../reference/inputs.md).
+If `buf` is executed with an input that contains `buf.{mod,lock,work}` files, those files are used for the given operation.
+Running `buf lint`, for example, would use the `lint` configuration found in the inputs `buf.yaml`, if it exists.

 If a `buf.yaml` file is not contained in the input, `buf` operates as if there is a `buf.yaml` file with the [default values](v1/buf-yaml.md#default-values).
 The `buf.{lock,work}` files do not have a default value.